 - ParentChat is delivered by trained facilitators to groups of 5-15 parents over an 8-week period with two structured chat sessions per week and daily messages to support engagement

-- Facilitators moderate chat sessions around a specific parenting theme, support parents on an individual basis, and encourage them to apply the parenting skills at home.
+- Facilitators moderate chat sessions around a specific parenting theme, support parents on an individual basis, and encourage them to apply the parenting skills at home

 - Parents are prompted to give feedback regarding successes and challenges of applying these skills during the week.
-Facilitators then address this feedback in the next session and discuss possible solutions to key challenges via voice notes.
+Facilitators then address this feedback in the next session and discuss possible solutions to key challenges via voice notes

 - Facilitators receive weekly supervision from a ParentChat coach

-- In some contexts, data bundles are provided for internet access and to incentivize engagement.
+- In some contexts, data bundles are provided for internet access and to incentivize engagement

-ParentChat was piloted in 2021 in six counties: Malaysia, Montenegro, Moldova, North Macedonia, South Africa, and the Philippines.
+ParentChat was piloted in 2021 in six countries: Malaysia, Montenegro, Moldova, North Macedonia, South Africa, and the Philippines.
 Initial findings demonstrated an impact on increased positive parenting and reduced violence against children, child behaviour problems, parenting stress and depression, and intimate partner violence victimisation.

 ParentChat is currently being piloted in a mixed-methods feasibility study in Malaysia, Moldova, Montenegro, North Macedonia, South Africa, and the Philippines.
 The main aim of this study is to examine its initial impact on reducing violence against children and improving positive parenting.